hashicorp/terraform-provider-google/website/docs/r/container_azure_cluster.html.markdown

 * `admin_users` -
   (Required)
   Users that can perform operations as a cluster admin.
 A new ClusterRoleBinding will be created to grant the cluster-admin ClusterRole to the users.
-At most one user can be specified.
+Up to ten admin users can be provided.
 For more info on RBAC, see https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles

 The `admin_users` block supports: